-- 13. At the grievance meeting: - the Chairman will introduce the members of the sub-committee to the employee - the employee (or companion) will set out the grievance and present the evidence - the Chairman will ask the employee questions about the information presented and will want to understand what action does they wants the Council to take - any member of the sub-committee and the employee (or the companion) may question any witness - the employee (or companion) will have the opportunity to sum up the case - a grievance meeting may be adjourned to allow matters that were raised during the meeting to be investigated by the sub-committee. - 14.
-The Chairman will provide the employee with the sub-committee's decision, in writing, usually within 7 calendar days of the meeting though may be longer e.g. where further investigations are required.
-The letter will notify the employee of the action, if any, that the Council will take and of the employee's right to appeal.
+- 9. At the grievance meeting: - the Chairman will introduce the members of the sub-committee to the employee - the employee (or companion) will set out the grievance and present the evidence - the Chairman will ask the employee what action does he/she wants the Council to take - any member of the sub-committee and the employee (or the companion) may question any witness - the employee (or companion) will have the opportunity to sum up the case - the Chairman will provide the employee with the sub-committee's decision, in writing, within five working days of the meeting.
+The letter will notify the employee of the action, if any, that the Council will take and of the employee's right to appeal - a grievance meeting may be adjourned to allow matters that were raised during the meeting to be investigated by the sub-committee.

-The appeal
+The Appeal

-- 15. If an employee decides that their grievance has not been satisfactorily resolved by the sub-committee, they may submit a written appeal to the staffing committee.
-An appeal must be received by the Council within 7 calendar days of the employee receiving the sub-committee's decision and must specify the grounds of appeal. - 16.
-Appeals may be raised on a number of grounds, e.g.: - a failure by the Council to follow its grievance policy - the decision was not supported by the evidence - the action proposed by the sub-committee was inadequate/inappropriate - new evidence has come to light since the grievance meeting. - 17.
-The appeal will be heard by a panel of 3 members of the staffing committee who have not previously been involved in the case.
+- 10. If an employee decides that his/her grievance has not been satisfactorily resolved by the sub-committee, he/she may submit a written appeal to the staffing committee.
+An appeal must be received by the Council within five working days of the employee receiving the sub-committee's decision and must specify the grounds of appeal. - 11.
+Appeals may be raised on a number of grounds, eg: - a failure by the Council to follow its grievance policy - the decision was not supported by the evidence - the action proposed by the sub-committee was inadequate/inappropriate - new evidence has come to light since the grievance meeting. - 12.
+The Appeal will be heard by a panel of three members of the staffing committee who have not previously been involved in the case.
 There may be insufficient members of the staffing committee who have not previously been involved.
-If so, the appeal panel will be a committee of three Council members who may include members of the staffing committee.
-The Council may engage external parties if there are insufficient councillors to form the panel.
-The appeal panel will appoint a Chairman from one of its members. - 18.
-The employee will be notified, in writing, usually within 14 calendar days of receipt of the appeal of the time, date and place of the appeal meeting.
-The meeting will normally take place within 35 calendar days of the Council's receipt of the appeal.
-The employee will be advised that they may be accompanied by a workplace colleague, a trade union representative or a trade union official.
+If so, the appeal panel will be a committee of three Council members who may include members of the staff committee.
+The appeal panel will appoint a Chairman from one of its members. - 13.
+The employee will be notified, in writing, within 10 working days of receipt of the appeal of the time, date and place of the appeal meeting.
+The meeting will take place within 25 working days of the Council's receipt of the appeal.
+The employee will be advised that he/she may be accompanied by a workplace colleague, a trade union representative or a trade union official. - 14.
+At the appeal meeting, the Chairman will:

-- 19. At the appeal meeting, the Chairman will: - introduce the panel members to the employee - explain the purpose of the meeting, which is to hear the employee's reasons for appealing against the decision of the staffing sub-committee - explain the action that the appeal panel may take. - 20.
-The employee (or companion) will be asked to explain the grounds of appeal. - 21.
-The Chairman will inform the employee that they will receive the decision and the panel's reasons, in writing, and when they are likely to receive the letter.
-This may be within 14 calendar days of the appeal meeting however will be longer where further investigations are required. - 22.
-The appeal panel may decide to uphold the decision of the staffing committee or substitute its own decision. - 23.
+- introduce the panel members to the employee - explain the purpose of the meeting, which is to hear the employee's reasons for appealing against the decision of the staffing sub-committee - explain the action that the appeal panel may take. - 15.
+The employee (or his/her companion) will be asked to explain the grounds of his/her appeal. - 16.
+The Chairman will inform the employee that he/she will receive the decision and the panel's reasons, in writing, within five working days of the appeal meeting. - 17.
+The appeal panel may decide to uphold the decision of the staffing committee or substitute its own decision. - 18.
 The decision of the appeal panel is final.